 If you prefer to base yourself in one place, Florence is an excellent choice as there are so many places to visit nearby via train, car, or tour group.

-In summary, if you want a walkable city, endless day trip opportunities, and are focused on art, food, fashion, and wine, Florence is the right choice when debating between Florence or Rome.
+If you want a walkable city, endless day trip opportunities, and are focused on art, food, fashion, and wine, Florence is the right choice when debating between Florence or Rome.
 This is also an easy place to slow down and have a relaxing vacation or a romantic getaway.

-Rome vs Florence - Who should pick Rome
+Rome vs Florence - who should pick Rome

 Rome is a top pick for History buffs on the Florence vs Rome debate.
 You'll stay plenty busy in rome dashing between numerous bucket list sights.